 Spare Some Change (Management)

-Really what needs to happen is essentially a marketing campaign – first teasing the upcoming changes (and the new system), then some ‘benefits management’ (letting people know what’s in it for them…you still have that business case, right?
+Really what needs to happen is essentially a marketing campaign – first teasing the upcoming changes (and the new clinical trial system), then some ‘benefits management’ (letting people know what’s in it for them…you still have that business case, right?
 Time for a little copy/paste…), setting expectations for future shifts in the way things work, a big launch that’s given some degree of fanfare, and a follow up campaign to reinforce the new order of things (and to remind people how great everything is working out).
-All of this needs to be scaled to match with the impact that the new system will have on the organization – be careful not to overdo (or underdo) it!
+This is essential for all clinical trial software, especially for clinical project managers.

-At a higher level, some organizational changes may be necessary to get everything out of your new system that you want.
-For example, before the new system you may have had people doing manual data entry as half of their jobs.
-But the new system uses fully automated data feeds – what are you going to do with all of that free time now?
+At a higher level, some organizational changes may be necessary to get everything out of your new clinical system that you want.
+For example, before the new clinical system you may have had people doing manual data entry as half of their jobs.
+But the new CTMS system uses fully automated data feeds – what are you going to do with all of that free time now?
 Or the opposite might be true, where you need some kind of system administrator or business analyst permanently attached to the new system.
 Make sure you plan ahead!

 Process is Paramount

-A new system will almost always require a new set of processes.
-After all, the reason you’re getting a new system is that it’s better (and therefore different) than your old system.
-But it’s not just the actual interaction with the new system that will need to be looked at.
-This is a great time to step back and evaluate your overall processes in the area that the new system is a part of (and you’re already of a continuous improvement mindset anyway, right?).
-This is a great way to “market” your new system – because let’s face it, the old system wasn’t that bad.
+A new clinical system will almost always require a new set of processes.
+After all, the reason you’re getting a new system is that it’s better (and therefore different) than your old clinical system.
+But it’s not just the actual interaction with the new clinical system that will need to be looked at.
+This is a great time to step back and evaluate your overall clinical processes in the area that the new clinical system is a part of (and you’re already of a continuous improvement mindset anyway, right?).
+This is a great way to “market” your new CTMS system – because let’s face it, the old system wasn’t that bad.

 Testing Users’ Patience

-There’s nothing worse than rolling out a system that people find to be buggy and unstable.
+There’s nothing worse than rolling out a clinical system that people find to be buggy and unstable.
 Even if the issues are minor, a bad first experience can leave a bad taste in people’s mouths for a long time (and perhaps forever).
-Doing thorough system testing (especially if your system has been configured or customized) is critical.
+Doing thorough clinical system testing (especially if your CTMS system has been configured or customized) is critical.

 Systematic System Training

-Further, training should be focused for each job role as there’s no reason that a person in one job needs to know every little thing a person in a completely different job does in the system (other than at the highest of levels).
-A training plan should be developed well before system roll out so everyone knows what to expect and blocks off time for training on their calendars.
-But training doesn’t end with the actual training – users will also need access to detailed documentation for refreshers, and creating other aids such as “cheat sheets” and FAQs can go a long way in making sure people can easily put your new system to good use.
+Further, training should be focused for each job role as there’s no reason that a person in one job needs to know every little thing a person in a completely different job does in the CTMS system (other than at the highest of levels).
+A CTMS training plan should be developed well before clinical system roll out so everyone knows what to expect and blocks off time for training on their calendars.
+But training doesn’t end with the actual training – users will also need access to detailed documentation for refreshers, and creating other aids such as “cheat sheets” and FAQs can go a long way in making sure people can easily put your new clinical system to good use.

-By now you’re probably regretting purchasing this new system.
+By now you’re probably regretting purchasing this new clinical system.
 Whose idea was this anyway?
-Take a deep breath and fear not, for with some planning and oversight (and a good fully dedicated project manager) your system can experience a smooth roll out and significant user adoption.
+Take a deep breath and fear not, for with some planning and oversight (and a good fully dedicated clinical project manager) your clinical system can experience a smooth roll out and significant user adoption.
 Which means you did such a good job with this one that you’ll be the one put in charge of the next one…way to go!